- The early symptoms of HIV are sometimes very mild and can be easily dismissed as cold and flu symptoms.

-In the United States, about two out of every three new cases of human immunodeficiency virus (HIV) infections in women are due to unprotected sexual intercourse with an infected partner, according to the Illinois Department of Public Health.
+In the United States, about two out of every three new cases of HIV infections in women are due to unprotected sexual intercourse with an infected partner.
 Sharing infected needles for drug use is another leading cause.

-Early symptoms of HIV infection may be mild and easily unnoticed and dismissed.
-Unfortunately, even without noticeable symptoms, an infected person can still pass the virus on to others.
-Read on to learn some common symptoms of HIV in women.
+Early symptoms of HIV infection may be mild and easily dismissed.
+Even without noticeable symptoms, an infected person can still pass the virus to others.

-In the early weeks after becoming infected with HIV, it is not uncommon for women to be asymptomatic.
+In the early weeks after becoming infected with HIV, it’s not uncommon for women to be asymptomatic.
 Some may have mild flu-like symptoms, including fever, headache, and lack of energy.
 Often, these symptoms go away within a few weeks.

 In some cases, it may take as many as ten years for more severe symptoms to appear.
 During this time, the virus can still be transmitted from one person to another.

 We all have lymph nodes throughout our bodies, including the neck, back of the head, armpits, and groin.
-As part of the immune system, our lymph nodes work to fend off infections.
+As part of the immune system, our lymph nodes fend off infections by storing immune cells and filtering for harmful substances.
 As the HIV infection begins to spread, the immune system kicks into high gear.
 The result is enlarged lymph nodes, commonly known as swollen glands.
-It is often one of the first signs of HIV.
+It’s often one of the first signs of HIV.
 In people infected with HIV, swollen glands may last for several months.

 HIV makes it harder for the immune system to fight off germs, so it’s easier for opportunistic infections to take hold.
 Some of these include pneumonia, tuberculosis, and hepatitis C. People with HIV are more prone to infections of the skin, eyes, lungs, kidneys, digestive tract, and brain.
 It may also be more difficult to treat common ailments like the flu.

 People infected with HIV may experience long periods of low-grade fever.
-According to Ohio State University Wexler Medical Center, a temperature between 99.8 and 100.8 degrees Fahrenheit is considered to be a low-grade fever.
-A fever means that something is wrong, but the cause isn’t always obvious.
+A temperature between 99.8°F and 100.8°F (37.6°C and 38.2°C) is considered to be a low-grade fever.
+Your body develops a fever when something is wrong, but the cause isn’t always obvious.
 Because it’s a low-grade fever, those who are unaware of their HIV-positive status may ignore the symptom.
-Sometimes, fever is accompanied by nighttime sweats that can interfere with sleep.
+Sometimes, night sweats that can interfere with sleep may accompany fever.

 Women with HIV tend to have problems related to reproductive health, including changes to their menstrual cycle or absence of periods.
 Bacterial and yeast infections may be more common in women who are HIV-positive.

-There is an increased risk of sexually transmitted infections (STIs), including chlamydia, trichomoniasis, gonorrhea, and the human papillomavirus (HPV), which can lead to genital warts or even cervical cancer.
-HIV-positive women are also more prone to pelvic inflammatory diseases (PID) that may be resistant to treatment.
+HIV-positive women are also more prone to pelvic inflammatory diseases that may be resistant to treatment.

 As HIV progresses, there may be bouts of diarrhea, nausea, vomiting, and weight loss.
 Other symptoms include severe headache, joint pain, and muscle aches.
 Shortness of breath, chronic cough, and difficulty swallowing are not uncommon.